avsaase/fusion-imu/README.md

 fatal error: 'math.h' file not found
 ```

-This can be solved by setting the `FUSION_IMU_INCLUDE_PATH` environment variable to the folder that contains the `math.h` header for the target you're compiling for.
+To solve this, set the `FUSION_IMU_INCLUDE_PATH` environment variable to the folder that contains the `math.h` header for the target you're compiling for.

 ## Features